sonic-net/SONiC/doc/mgmt/Management Framework.md

 1. CLI command input from user
 2. Klish invokes the actioner script
-3. Actioner script invokes the Swagger client API to make a REST API call.
+3. Actioner script invokes the Swagger Client SDK API to make a REST API call.
 4. Receive response fromSswagger client API and pass it to renderer scripts.
 5. Renderer scripts processes the JSON response from REST Client and optionally formats the output using a Jinja template
 6. CLI output is rendered to the console.